Awguhst/TgTm-HybridGNN/README.md

 The prediction model is based on a **HybridGNN** architecture that:

-- Constructs a graph representation of the monomer using atom/bond information
+- Constructs a graph representation of the monomer
 - Extracts RDKit-based descriptors (e.g., molecular weight, LogP, H-bond acceptors)
 - Applies **Principal Component Analysis (PCA)** to reduce descriptor dimensionality
 - Fuses the learned **graph embeddings** with **descriptor vectors**